From Diffen

 To elude means to evade and escape, usually (but not necessarily) through skill.

-[edit] Examples of Allude vs elude
+Examples of Allude vs. elude

 Examples of allude